acorus-networks/lab-l3vpn/README.md

-# Juniper Workshop 2019 - By Acorus Networks
+# LAB L3VPN - By Acorus Networks

 ### This lab is based on Juniper Networks VQFX repo :
 https://github.com/Juniper/vqfx10k-vagrant

 # Requirement

-This Vagrantfile will spawn 3 instances of VQFX (Full) and 1 ubuntu server
+This Vagrantfile will spawn 3 instances of VQFX (Full), 3 customers and 1 server for management

 ### Resources
  - RAM : 10G